aliibrahim80/dalilcoin/README.md

 serious password (to protect litecoins in your local wallet).
 You should put some litecoins in a segwit address in the local wallet.

-Now create a a file `dalilcoin.conf` in your dalilcoin data directory, or the testnet subdirectory.
+Now create a a file `dalilcoin.conf` in your dalilcoin data directory.

 ```
 ltcrpcuser=litecoinrpcusername
 ltcrpcpass=replacewithrealpassword
-ltcrpcport=19332
+ltcrpcport=9332
 ltcaddress=yourltcsegwitaddress
 ```

-If you are running on the mainnet instead of the testnet, change the value of `ltcrpcport` from 19332 to 9332.

 There are many other configuration parameters you might want to set in `dalilcoin.conf` (see `src/setconfig.ml`).
 The ones above should suffice for dalilcoin